pyvista/pyvista/CONTRIBUTING.rst

 Using Gitpod Workspace
 ~~~~~~~~~~~~~~~~~~~~~~

-A prebuilt gitpod workspace is available for a quick start development
+A gitpod workspace is available for a quick start development
 environment.
 To start a workspace from the main branch of pyvista, go
 to `<https://gitpod.io/#https://github.com/pyvista/pyvista>`_.
 See
 `Gitpod Getting Started
 <https://www.gitpod.io/docs/getting-started>`_ for more details.

 The workspace has vnc capability through the browser for
 interactive plotting.
-The workspace also has prebuilt
+The workspace also has the ability to view the
 documentation with a live-viewer.
 Hit the ``Go Live`` button
 and browse to ``doc/_build/html``.
-The workspace is also prebuilt to
+The workspace also preloads
-support pre-commit checks.
+ pre-commit environments.

-Workspaces started from the ``pyvista/pyvista`` repository will often
-have prebuilt environments with dependencies installed.
-Workspaces
-started from forks may not have prebuilt images and will start
-building when starting a new workspace.
-It is safe to stop, for example
-``Ctrl-C``, the documentation part of the build if unneeded.

 Unit Testing
 ~~~~~~~~~~~~